allanbowe/rawsas/content/posts/2022-08-31-installing-sas-on-centos-7.md

 # create a general SAS group (will have read access to system files)
 groupadd sas

-# create install user as system user (no home dir) and add to SAS group
+# create install user and add to SAS group
 useradd sasinstaller -G sasinst

 # give sudo rights to enable smooth setup.sh